Barren-plateau free variational quantum simulation of Z2 lattice gauge theories: Background and methods

 \subsection{Variational quantum eigensolver}

-Variational quantum eigensolver (VQE) is a well-established hybrid quantum-classical algorithm for computing the ground state of a given Hamiltonian system.
+Variational quantum eigensolver (VQE)~\cite{Cerezo2021a} is a well-established hybrid quantum-classical algorithm for computing expectation values of some observable.
 On a quantum processor, one can make a choice of rotation and entangling gates to form an ansatz circuit $U(\bm \theta)$ that prepares families of quantum states $\ket{\psi(\bm \theta)}=U(\bm \theta)\ket{\psi_{in}}$.
 An approximation for the ground state $\ket{\psi}$ of a given observable $H$, minimizes the cost function:

 For observables formed of tensor products of simple Pauli operators, the quantum processor can efficiently evaluate the expectation value.
 A classical optimizer then improves on this guess of parameters $\bm \theta$, thus completing this quantum-classical loop.